A Modular Graph-Native Query Optimization Framework

-\stitle{Type Checker}.
-The module of type checker is responsible for inferring and validating the type constraints in the query pattern against the graph schema.
-This is particularly significant when the pattern lacks explicitly specified type constraints.
-The basic idea is to iteratively infer type constraints for the vertices and edges in pattern, based on the exist type constraints specified by users and candidate types indicated by graph schema.
-If during the process, no valid type constraints can be further assigned, the type checker will return an INVALID flag, indicating that the query pattern is not valid.
-The type checker is critical in enabling the system to handle \arbitrary within query patterns, ensuring implicit type constraints are upheld.
-This significantly improves cost estimation accuracy during the optimization phase and consequently boosts execution efficiency.
+\eat{ \stitle{Type Checker}.
+Type checker is responsible for inferring and validating the type constraints in the query pattern against the graph schema.
+This is particularly significant when the pattern lacks explicit type constraints.
+The basic idea is to iteratively infer type constraints for the vertices and edges in pattern, based on the user-specified type constraints and schema-indicated candidate types.
+During the process, if no more valid types can be assigned, the type checker will return an INVALID flag as the pattern fails in type checking.
+The type checker is critical in enabling the system to handle \arbitrary~in query patterns, ensuring implicit type constraints are upheld.
+This significantly improves cost estimation accuracy during the optimization phase and boosts execution efficiency. }